-Some time ago I came across a recipe from Dutch Weight Watchers: the apple strudel.
-It turns out very light and also vegan, how could I resist trying it?
-The pastry is easy to make and it can be rolled out so thin that it resembles phyllo dough.
-I finally found a super simple pastry dough that can be useful for many light recipes.
+A while ago I came across a recipe from the Dutch Weight Watchers: the apple strudel.
+It’s incredibly light and even vegan, how could I resist trying it?
+The pastry is really easy to make and can be rolled out so thin that it resembles phyllo dough.
+Finally, I found a super-simple pastry recipe useful for many light dishes.

-Then, I love apples which lend themselves well to many desserts, but they are indispensable for strudel.
-In the pictures, I used wild apples from my grandpa’s tree, they are so good, perfect for this very genuine light apple strudel.
+I also love apples which lend themselves well to many desserts but are essential for strudel.
+In the pictures here, I used wild ones from grandpa’s tree, how delicious they are, perfect for this very genuine light apple strudel.

-The original recipe considered the strudel to be 6 servings at 4 WW points each.
-Honestly, I made a very large strudel that I think is enough for 8 satisfying servings at only 3 points each: great, right?
-Let’s get on with the recipe!
+The original recipe considered the strudel for 6 servings at 4 WW points each.
+Honestly, I made a very large strudel that I think is sufficient for 8 satisfying servings at only 3 points each: great, right?
+Let’s get to the recipe!

 - Difficulty: Easy